Finally found the mosquitoes

 Even Canada has ****** neighbors ; Also, the library is fighting the good fight to encourage critical thought!

 This 4-hour break between the morning ride and the afternoon ride meant I left town around 2pm and rode for 3 hours - the hottest part of the day - but that was only around 24c / 76f degrees, so while I got a bit of sun and sweat, it wasn't a scorcher.
-Downed a dark green (never seen that flavor before; it tasted...strongly green?) gatorade at the last stop on the way out of town so I had pre-lectrolyted and didn't suffer at all for my copious sweat.
+Downed a dark green (never seen that flavor before; it tasted...strongly green?) gatorade at the last stop on the way out of town so I had pre-lectrolyted and didn't suffer at all despite my copious sweat.